 Student Name (please print)

+States I tame (Freuse Fram)

 Student Signature Date

-I grant permission for my child to be designated a the plan and requirements laid out in this applicat th
+I grant permission for my child to be designated as a self-dire the plan and requirements laid out in this application, Policy 2

 Parent/Guardian Name (please print)

-Parent/Guardian Signature Date

-I recommend that this student be designated as a self-direct has demonstrated timeliness in returning assignments, self- establish goals.
-As their teacher, I believe this designation of for the student. motivation, and an ability to
+Parent/Guardian Signature I recommend that this student be designated as a second that the des nts, self-motivation, and an ability to

+establish goals.
+As their teacher, I believe this designation would be appropriate and benefor the student.

 Teacher Name (please print)

 Teacher Signature Date